Jyothsnapennepalli/permission_debt_app/README.md

-Perfect 👍
-Below is a **complete, copy-paste ready `README.md`** that covers **everything**: project overview, problem, solution, tech stack, architecture, authentication flow, permissions flow, risk logic, deployment, demo, and future scope — all in **clean Markdown**.

-You can **directly create a `README.md` file** in your repo and paste this.

 # 🔐 Permission Debt – Google Drive Access Risk Analyzer

 Permission Debt is a web-based security auditing tool that helps users identify **over-shared, risky, and outdated access permissions** in their Google Drive.